Cover Letters: Keep It Personalized

 Show Off Your Skills

-Cover letter writing has no exact formula, but the three techniques mentioned in this article are meant to make you stand out as a candidate.
-As you apply for jobs that request a cover letter, tap mentors or colleagues in the field or industry you are applying for who will assist you in editing your letters.
-Best of luck to you in your job search.
+Cover letter writing has no exact formula, but the three techniques mentioned in this article are meant to help you stand out as a candidate.
+As a rule of thumb, keep the cover letter down to one page with no more than 4 paragraphs.